Menu

 Businesses can fulfill Juran’s first step of quality planning by defining what the customer wants and how the business plans to solve that need.
 What does the business require to build that solution?
 A defining part of this planning process is that key stakeholders have an involvement in the process; it is multidisciplinary, rather than siloed.

 This principle, evident in Juran’s approach to quality improvement, advocates for a company-wide dedication to quality and a top-down mentality.
 Leaders can follow Juran’s 10 steps to quality to guide their commitment to quality planning, control and improvement.
 The first step is to communicate with their team that there is a need — and an opportunity — to improve in some way.
-Once management gets buy-in from the rest of their team, it’s time to set goals, provide training, measure progress, and communicate results.
-[Read more about Human Relations Management Theory Basics.]
+Once management gets buy-in from the rest of their team, it’s time to set goals, provide training, measure progress and communicate results.

 Here are a few ways you can implement Juran’s theory into your business.

-As a business owner interested in implementing Juran’s theory into your business or your team, deep knowledge of the theory and buy-in from your peers is foundational to success.
+Are you a business owner interested in implementing Juran’s theory into your business or your team?
+Then a deep knowledge of the theory and buy-in from your peers is foundational to success.
 Find a consultant who specializes in Juran’s management theory to help guide you and the business in a new direction.

 A passionate commitment to quality improvement is difficult to maintain for businesses, with many stakeholder distractions and customer expectations.
 Working with a consultant who has experience instituting this management style in other businesses will prevent early burnout or abandonment of the Quality Trilogy.